 My best advice to you is to spend as much time rewarding good behavior as you do punishing poor performance.

-Tip # 2: Teach Soldiers the Big Picture
+# 2: Teach Soldiers the Big Picture

 In the Army, we normally have a TASK and PURPOSE in all mission orders.
 This tells us what we must do and why we must do it.
-Don’t make the mistake of all explaining why by saying “because I told you so.”
+Don’t make the mistake of always explaining why by saying “because I told you so.”
 That statement is very ineffective and destroys morale in the process.
 Once in a while you might need to do that, but don’t make it a habit.

 Let me give you an example of how you could explain the big picture to your Soldier whenever you give them an assignment.
 Let’s suppose you tell SPC Smith and PFC Edwards to clean the latrine.
-You should tell them they need to clean the latrine because the Battalion Commander will inspect the armory at 1600 hours and the latrine is in bad shape right now.
+You should also tell them they need to clean the latrine because the Battalion Commander will inspect the armory at 1600 hours and the latrine is in bad shape right now.

 This might not make your Soldiers EXCITED to do their mission, but at least they know WHY they are doing it.
 I hope that makes sense.

-Tip # 3: Say Thank You as Much as Possible
+# 3: Say Thank You Whenever Possible

 By no means do you need to overdo it and say thank you hundreds of time to the same person each day.
 But make sure that you do it often.
-It shows that you are professional and have good manners.
-Besides, so many people DON’T do it, that you will get noticed when you say those two big words: thank you.
+It shows that you are a professional and have good manners.
+Besides, so many people DON’T do it, you will get noticed when you say those two big words: thank you.

 # 4: Be a Coach, Not a Dictator

 Nobody likes a dictator.
 I know the Army is not a democracy.
 I understand that.
 But that doesn’t mean you need to be a dictator either.
-The best and most effective military leaders are more like a team captain than they are a dictator.
+The best and most effective military leaders are more like a team captain than a dictator.
 They lead by inspiring others and empowering them, not just by telling them what to do.

-Tip # 5: Get To Know Your Soldiers as People
+# 5: Get To Know Your Soldiers as People

 You need to get to know your Soldiers as people.
 That doesn’t mean you need to become buddy-buddy and be on a first name basis, but you do need to know a little bit about them.
-You should show an interest in their hobbies, their goals, their family, their interests and more.
-You should ask them questions about these things so that they know that you care about them as a person too, not just a Soldier.
+You should show an interest in their hobbies, their goals, their family, their interests, and more.
+You should ask them questions about these things so they know that you care about them as a person too, not just a Soldier.

 No one wants to feel like a number.
 People want to know that you care about them and their well being.
 Remember, people don’t care how much you know until they know how much you care.

-Tip # 6: Set a Good Example
+# 6: Set a Good Example

 People want to follow a strong leader.
 No one wants to follow a hypocrite, or someone who doesn’t hold themselves accountable to same standards they try to enforce on others.

-Tip # 7: Help Them Advance Their Career
+# 7: Help Them Advance Their Career

 Your primary job as a leader is to DEVELOP your people.
 You need to help your Soldiers advance their career.
 You can do this through effective counseling and goal setting.
-You should sit down with all of your Soldiers one-on-one and find out what their personal and career goals are.
+You should sit down with your Soldiers one-on-one and find out what their personal and career goals are.
 Once you learn this information, you should help them create an action plan to reach their goals.

 Even if it means you lose one of your superstar Soldiers for a promotion to a new unit, that’s okay.
 Your job is to help everyone be the best they can be, even if it affects you negatively.

-If you don’t know much about goal setting, go to the library or local bookstore and read a couple books about the topic.
+If you don’t know much about goal setting, go to the library or local bookstore and read a couple of books about the topic.
 The information you learn will benefit you immensely.

-Tip # 8: Allow Two-Way Communication
+# 8: Allow Two-Way Communication

-Make sure that you don’t chastise or blackball your Soldiers for bringing a problem to you, even if their problem is with you!
+Make sure you don’t chastise or blackball your Soldiers for bringing a problem to you, even if their problem is with you!
 Good leaders always lend a listening ear to the people they lead.

 When you get information, don’t hoard it (unless you can’t share it).
 Let your Soldiers know what is going on when you find out.
 Shared information is power.
-When you communicate effectively and communicate often, the rumors will die, morale with improve, and your Soldiers will respect you more.
+When you communicate effectively and communicate often, the rumors will die, morale with improve, and your Soldiers will respect you.

 All Soldiers want to belong to a unit with high standards and discipline.
 No one joins the Army because they want to serve in a slacker unit with low standards.
-As a leader, make sure you set high standards for yourself and everyone you lead.
+As a leader, you must set high standards for yourself and everyone you lead.
 Also, maintain a high level of discipline in your unit.
 This goes a long way to help Soldier motivation.

-People want to be part of an undefeated, state championship team, not a win-less junior varsity squad.
+People want to be part of an undefeated, state championship team, not a winless junior varsity squad.
 Never forget that.
 Create a winning environment that challenges people, that people want to belong to, and that people are expected to perform at a high level.
 This will help the motivation soar!
 Remember, people rise to the level of expectations that you place on them.

-Tip # 10: Have Fun at Work
+# 10: Have Fun at Work

 I understand the Army has an important mission to fight and win the nation’s land wars.
-I get that.
-While being serious is vitally important, it’s also important to be able to laugh at yourself and have fun at work once in a while.
+While being serious is important, it’s also important to be able to laugh at yourself and have fun at work once in a while.
 No one wants to work for a sourpuss.
 No one wants to be in an organization where you can never laugh or have a little bit of fun.